Why choose us?

 -

-Do your homework – talk to people in the role currently.
-Talk to suppliers, talk to clients, talk to competitors.
-This 360 degree approach will give you questions to probe to ensure you’re making the right decision.
+- Do your homework – talk to people in the role currently.
+Talk to suppliers, speak to clients, talk to competitors.
+This 360-degree approach will give you questions to probe to ensure you're making the right decision.

-Call the person that interviewed you at the first interview for hints and tips.
-How should you approach the other interviewers, what’s their style, what are their interests, what do they like in a sales professional, etc.
+- Reach out to the person who interviewed you during the first interview for helpful hints and tips.
+How should you approach the other interviewers?
+What's their style?
+What are their interests?
+What do they like in a sales professional, etc?

-Don’t change your appearance at a second interview to ‘blend in’. i.e. if at the first interview the interviewer isn’t wearing a tie then still wear your tie to the next interview.
-You can lose the tie when you’re also a proven employee!
+- Don't change your appearance at a second interview to 'blend in'.
+For instance, if the interviewer doesn't wear a tie at the first interview, still wear yours to the following one.
+You can lose the tie when you're also a proven employee!

 Good luck with your second interviews!